Feature Perturbation Augmentation for Reliable Evaluation of Importance Estimators in Neural Networks: Methods and Materials

 These methods output three-dimensional maps of importance scores (height, width, and color channels).
-To obtain two-dimensional maps for the pixel-wise perturbation, we explore two variants: unsigned and signed.
+To obtain two-dimensional maps for the pixel-wise perturbation, we explore two variants: \textit{unsigned} and \textit{signed}.
 First, for the unsigned estimators, we sum the absolute values of color channels, which are denoted by the subscript \ts{abs}.
 In this case, very small values ($\gtrsim 0$) have minimal influence on that prediction.
 Second, for the signed estimators, we multiply the raw importance scores element-wise with the input image \cite{shrikumar2017learning}, (indicated by a prime) and sum over the resulting color channels (indicated by a subscript \ts{sum}).
 For example, VG$'$\ts{sum}.
 Negative importance scores from the signed estimators may imply \emph{counter-evidence} for the predicted class.
 IG includes a multiplication with the input by definition and will therefore not appear primed.

-VG$'$ is equivalent to $\epsilon$-LRP \cite{bach2015pixel} when non-linearities are ReLUs \cite{ancona2017towards}, as in the ResNet architectures.
-Note that multiplication with the input should be used with caution, since important pixels can be assigned, erroneously, a zero or low score when they are multiplied with a zero or low pixel value \cite{brocki2021input, sturmfels2020visualizing}.
+We note that VG$'$ is equivalent to $\epsilon$-LRP \cite{bach2015pixel} when non-linearities are ReLUs \cite{ancona2017towards}, as in the ResNet architectures.
+Furthermore, multiplication with the input should be used with caution, since important pixels can be assigned, erroneously, a zero or low score when they are multiplied with a zero or low pixel value \cite{brocki2021input, sturmfels2020visualizing}.
+See \ref{estimators} for more details about the importance estimators.